Real Hospicio de San Fernando

 The Royal Hospice of San Fernando (Spanish: Real Hospicio de San Fernando) is a former hospice located in Madrid, Spain.

 The building now houses the Museo de Historia de Madrid.

-It was declared Bien de Interés Cultural in 1919.
+It was first declared historical-artistic monument in 1919 and Bien de Interés Cultural in 1985.

-Among the boys from poor families living there in the 19th Century was Pablo Iglesias, who would later become a founder of Socialism in Spain, and Iglesias' younger brother who would die young of tuberculosis.
+Among the boys from poor families living there in the 19th century was Pablo Iglesias, who would later become a founder of Socialism in Spain, and Iglesias' younger brother who would die young of tuberculosis.